jneubert/skos-history/rdfa/stw/README.md

 and skos-history approach is implemented in the HTML/RDFa pages of the STW.

 The version history set is at http://zbw.eu/stw/version.
-The current STW version (http://zbw.eu/stw/version/latest) links its version history record and to that version history set.
+The current STW version (http://zbw.eu/stw/version/latest) links to that version history set and to its particular version history record Please use the "RDF/XML" or "RDF/Turtle" links on the pages to look at the actual triples.

 The files in this directory are an early experimental implementation, outdated now.